earchibong/devops_projects/docker.md

 <br>

+- Configure Jenkins pipeline: Go to the `Jenkins Dashboard` and `create new job`
-- Configure Jenkins pipeline: Enter the name of the job and select the type of job you wish to run on Jenkins.
-We select the `Pipeline` option since we wish to create a Jenkins pipeline to execute a series of steps.
+  - Enter the name of the job and select the type of job you wish to run on Jenkins.
+  - Select the `Pipeline` option since to create a Jenkins pipeline that executes a series of steps.

 <br>